Intergovernmental Panel on Climate Change facts for kids

 Way of working

 The IPCC does not conduct original research.
 It produces comprehensive assessments on the state of knowledge of climate change.
 It prepares reports on special topics relevant to climate change.
 It also produces methodologies.
 These methodologies help countries estimate their greenhouse gas emissions and removals through sinks.
 Its assessments build on previous reports and scientific publications.
-Over the course of six assessments the reports reflect the growing evidence for a changing climate.
+Throughout six assessments the reports reflect the growing evidence for a changing climate.
 And they show how this is due to human activity.

 Rules and governing principles